-Manual Title Chapter Page Revision Date Virginia Medical Assistance Eligibility M11 April 2022 Subchapter Subject Page ending with Page M1130.000 ABD RESOURCE EXCLUSIONS M1130.740 79

-B. Procedures

-The designated beneficiary, or person acting on the individual's behalf, must provide a copy of the ABLE account documentation for the case record.
-The documentation should include the designated beneficiary's/account owner's name, address, and the date the ABLE account was established.
-The eligibility worker must retain the information in the case record.

-A copy of the account documentation also must be sent to DMAS at the following address:

-Department of Medical Assistance Services Eligibility & Enrollment Services Division 600 East Broad Street, Suite 1300 Richmond, Virginia 23219

-C. Contributions to an ABLE Account

-Third party contributions to an ABLE account are not counted as income or included in total resources of the beneficiary.
-This includes distributions from special needs or pooled trusts.
-Earnings on an ABLE account (e.g. interest) are part of the account and to be disregarded in determining Medicaid eligibility.

-Income contributed into an ABLE account by the designated beneficiary is counted as available income, and not disregarded.

-D. Distributions From an ABLE Account

-Distributions from an ABLE account are not included in the designated beneficiary's taxable income or counted as income for eligibility determination as long as used for qualified disability expenses, as determined by the Internal Revenue Service (IRS).

-Examples of Qualified Disability Expenses include, but are not limited to:

-- Education

-- Housing

-- Transportation

-- Employment training and support

-- Assistive technology and related services

-- Health

-- Prevention and wellness

-- Financial management and administrative services

-- Legal fees

-- Expenses for oversight and monitoring

-- Funeral and burial

-- Basic living expenses

-- Other expenses approved by the Secretary of the U.S. Treasury.
+Manual Title Chapter Page Revision 0 edical Assistance Eligibility M11 April Subchapter Subject M1130 000 ABI D RESOURCE EXCLUSIONS Page ending w M113 Page 79 0.740 1) B. Procedures The designated beneficiary, or person ac provide a copy of the ABLE account doc documentation should include the design address, and the date the ABLE account must retain the information in the case re cumentation for t ated beneficiary was established. he case record. 's/account own The er's name, A copy of the account documentation als address: o must be sent to DMAS at the following Department of Medical Assistant Eligibility & Enrollment Service 600 East Broad Street, Suite 130 Richmond, Virginia 23219 s Division C. Contributions to an ABLE Account Third party contributions to an ABLE ac included in total resources of the benefic special needs or pooled trusts.
+Earnings part of the account and to be disregarded iary.
+This incluc on an ABLE acc les distributions ount (e.g. intere s from est) are Income contributed into an ABLE accounted as available income, and not dist • • ted beneficiary is D. Distributions From an ABLE Account Distributions from an ABLE account are beneficiary's taxable income or counted long as used for qualified disability expe Revenue Service (IRS) . as income for eli gibility determi Examples of Qualified Disability Expens es include, but a re not limited to): Education Housing Transportation Employment training and support Assistive technology and related Health Prevention and wellness Financial management and adm Legal fees Expenses for oversight and monit Funeral and burial Basic living expenses Other expenses approved by the services inistrative servic toring

-Manual Title Chapter Page Revision Date Virginia Medical Assistance Eligibility M11 October 2011 Subchapter Subject Page ending w Page ending with M1130.000 ABD RESOURCE EXCLUSIONS M1130, A M1130, Appendix 1
+Manual Title Chapter Page Revision Date Virginia Medical Assistance Eligibility M11 October 2011 Subchapter Subject Page ending with Page Page M1130.000 ABD RESOURCE EXCLUSIONS M1130, A j opendix 1 1